 Morlock is the bad guy.
 He’s always calm and in control, but Geeker has a way of getting him upset.
 If Morlock gets him back under his control, he plans to take over the world.
 However, he already seems to be in charge, and I don’t recall any rebel group opposing him, so I have to wonder what he has left to conquer.
 Still, he leaves the ranting to Maston and otherwise is an interesting villain for a kid-targeted lighthearted action show.

 If any of the above sounds fun, it is.
 Between Geeker’s mental lapses, Becky’s “looking out for number one–ok, let’s just save the world or something” attitude, Noah’s being an intellegent dinosaur (what else does he need?), Morlock’s two henchmen, and Maston being Maston, Project G.eeK.eR. is a roller coaster ride of fun, combined with out-there sci-fi and good old fashioned fighting.
-You should check out all 13 episodes on Hulu.
+You should check out all 13 episodes online.